 Coast Guard, DHS.

-The Coast Guard proposes to establish a temporary safety zone for certain waters of Fish Creek during the Ski Show Sylvan Beach.
-This proposed rulemaking would prohibit persons and vessels from a portion of Fish Creek during the Ski Show Sylvan Beach.
+The Coast Guard is establishing a temporary safety zone for certain waters of Fish Creek during the Ski Show Sylvan Beach.
+This safety zone is intended to prohibit persons and vessels from a portion of Fish Creek during the Ski Show Sylvan Beach.
 This temporary safety zone is necessary to protect vessels and racers from the navigational hazards associated with the ski show.

 Start Further Info

 If you have questions on this rule, call or email LTJG Sean Dolan, Chief of Waterways Management, U.S. Coast Guard Sector Buffalo; telephone 716-843-9322, email D09-SMB-SECBuffalo-WWM@uscg.mil.

 End Further Info

 NPRM Notice of proposed rulemaking

 U.S.C.
 United States Code